SpyC0der77/Gimkit-Finder/README.md

 ## Disclaimer

 This extension is intended for educational and entertainment purposes only.
 It does not bypass any security measures implemented by Gimkit.
-The extension merely interacts with Gimkit's public API and respects all rate limits to ensure responsible use.
+The extension merely interacts with Gimkit's API and respects all rate limits to ensure responsible use.

 ---